Wayn-Git/Wayn-Git/README.md

 ### 👨‍💻 About Me

-I’m **Bilal Rukundi**, a passionate AI & Machine Learning student dedicated to transforming data into intelligent, impactful solutions.
+Well, Hi again, I’m **Bilal Rukundi**, a passionate AI & Machine Learning student dedicated to transforming data into intelligent, impactful solutions.
 With a strong foundation in mathematics, statistics, and cutting-edge ML frameworks, I specialize in deep learning, computer vision, and natural language processing (NLP).
 My mission is to bridge theoretical AI research with real-world applications, creating scalable and innovative systems that solve meaningful problems.

 🔑 **What Drives Me:**
 - Exploring advanced deep learning architectures and transformer models